COVID-19 vaccination

 The COVID-19 vaccine is given to top up the protection in those at higher risk from severe COVID-19 illness to help prevent people being hospitalised or dying from COVID-19 during colder months.
 During the pandemic, COVID-19 disproportionately affected those in older age groups, residents in care homes for older adults, and those with certain underlying health conditions, particularly those who are severely immunosuppressed which is why we vaccinate them regularly to ‘top up’ their protection.

-How is it decided who is eligible to get the flu and COVID-19 vaccines for free on the NHS each year?
+How is it decided who is eligible to get the COVID-19 vaccine for free on the NHS each year?

-The flu and COVID-19 vaccine programmes aim to reduce the number of people that get seriously ill and reduce the spread of the viruses.
+The COVID-19 vaccine programme aims to reduce the number of people that get seriously ill and reduce the spread of the virus.
 The government decide which groups will be eligible for free vaccines on the NHS.
 Their decision is based on the independent advice of clinical experts in the Joint Committee on Vaccination and Immunisation (JCVI) who review the latest clinical evidence and data.

 Which COVID-19 vaccine will I be offered?